Cavium announces optimized programmable Ethernet switches

 Dell Oro attributes this growth, in part, to the fact that twisted-pair cable has long remained a popular choice for connectivity due to its low cost and ability to terminate exact cable lengths in the field.

-Additionally, these installed cable plants support seamless upgrades from 1GbE to 10GbE, giving the data centre operators a simple choice for scaling their networks to support LAN/SAN consolidation and virtualization.
+Additionally, these installed cable plants support seamless upgrades from 1GbE to 10GbE, giving the data center operators a simple choice for scaling their networks to support LAN/SAN consolidation and virtualization.

 In today’s environment, the XP60 and XP70 families achieve the ideal mix of price, performance, and power while adding telemetry, and programmability to next-generation switching solutions: